LinnyPurple/Lachlan-George-Joey/docs/ui-components/printnumbers.md

 Lastly, we move the the data pointer to cell 2, which has '9' assigned to the cell and will act as a counter.

+5. Enter '>' followed by '-' into the input box.
 `>-`

 Now we end the loop by simply using the closing square bracket.

+6. Type ']' into the input box.
 `]`

 This loop will utilize the counter '9' we have assigned earlier and loop until the counter reaches 0.